pkgalea/KNN_new_assignment/src/assignment.md

     print ("Not quite.")
 ```

-#### 6. Now implement the 'fit' function of the KNNClassifier class.
+#### 6. Now implement the `fit` function of the KNNClassifier class.

 Remember, in KNN, fit just stores the data.
-This will probably be the easiest function you will write in this entire class.
+This will probably be the easiest function you will write in this entire course.

 #### 7. Next, implement the `predict` function.

 This function will implement this pseudocode:

 ```
-kNN:
     for every point in the dataset:
-        calculate the distance between the point and x take the k points with the smallest distances to x find the most common value of y amongst the those k points. if more there is more than one most common value for y, randomly select one of them. return this value as our prediction
+        calculate the distance between the point and x take the k points with the smallest distances to x find the most common value of y amongst the those k points if more there is more than one most common value for y, randomly select one of them return this value as our prediction
 ```